Oostende Castle: Phase 2: The tower house

 The tower house is a large 14th century building.
 Its most striking feature is the basement with 6 vaults that are supported by two stone pillars.
 The basement itself can be dated to the late 14th or first half of the 15th century.
 Above the basement is the main floor, and above that is another floor.

 Up till about 1950 the house had a hip roof which was then replaced by a flat roof.
 During the renovation the front façade was restored to its medieval condition.
 It got a stepped gable with little pinnacles as depicted on old drawings.

 It is supposed that the first construction phase of the current tower house took place at the same time that the ring wall was built.
 The reasons to align the construction date of the current tower house with that of the ring wall are as follows: The west, south and east walls of the house are original, and use brick that can be dated from the end of the 13th century till the 15th century.
 The ring wall and the southern wall of the house do not imply that they have been built at different times.
-An extra indication that house and wall were built at the same time are the similar archs in the ring wall and the three original walls of the tower house.
+An extra indication that house and wall were built at the same time are the similar arches in the ring wall and the three original walls of the tower house.